If you weren't able to attend our Open Day Information Session on 8 September, you can view it here:

-Visit our Student Research Projects page to learn more about the 2021 projects currently available, and which researchers you would like to meet during the Open Day.
-You can also contact the researchers directly with any specific questions about their student projects, using the contact details provided in their project summaries.
+Visit our Student Research Projects page to learn more about the 2022/2023 projects currently available, and which researchers you would like to meet during the Open Day.
+Supervisor contact details are included for each project.

 For six decades SVI has taken on the challenge of fundamentally understanding and ultimately conquering common diseases; diseases like cancer, type 1 diabetes, bone diseases, metabolic diseases such as obesity and type 2 diabetes, neurodegenerative disorders like Alzheimer’s and heart disease.